tickinterval/u3-server/README.md

     }
 }
 ```

-If you use a new TLS certificate, update the loader certificate thumbprint.
+Expose the TCP port separately (no HTTP/HTTPS for loader traffic).

 ## Admin client (optional)
 The admin client is included in `admin-client/` and binds to `127.0.0.1` only.